Your rights if you are homeless

 What if I am under 18?

-Young people under 18 have different rights to benefits and different rights to housing if you become homeless.
+Young people under 18 have different rights to benefits and different rights to housing if they become homeless.
 If you are 16 or 17 and homeless in Wales, you are in priority need for accommodation from the housing department of the council which may entitle you to somewhere to stay in an emergency whilst the council consider your case.

 You could also be legally entitled to help from social services if you are a child in need of ‘care and support’.
 Contact your local social services department and ask for a ‘needs assessment’.